Lihierez/Lihierez.github.io/README.md

 * My first rotation is in [Eyal Karzbrun lab](https://www.karzbrunlab.com/), studying how organs gain their shape

 ## About me
-* I love animals, especially dogs 🐶
+* I love animals, especially my dog Jack 🐶
 * I love traveling around the world anf in Israel
 * I love spending time with my family and friends